West-Sound-Graphics/Chaos-Country-Rave/README.md

 # - brain storming
 #       Gameplay -A 2d video game with Dig Dug-esque gameplay with a Miley Cyrus vibe.
 #       Overall Vibe -Aiming for something that’s chaotic, energetic
+#       Where it will be played - Self hosted on github, playable on pc via web browser
 #